microsoft/pxt-arcadeshield/reference/bitmaps/bitmap/fill.md

 # fill

-Set all the pixels of an bitmap to one color.
+Set all the pixels of a bitmap to one color.

 ```sig
 bitmap.create(0,0).fill(0)